-Sam Smith’s song, “Stay With Me,” is a huge hit in 2014.
+Sam Smith's song, "Stay With Me," was a huge hit in 2014.
 We were just watching a segment about him on CBS Sunday Morning and heard something fascinating.
 In the chorus of the song, the harmony makes it sound like Sam is being backed up by a full choir.

 But it's no choir!
 Sam actually recorded himself 40 times!

 I talk about this kind of thing all the time.
 That's because the ability to sing harmony with myself is why I got into audio recording in the first place.
 And it is easier than ever before for anyone to do it on their computer through a process called "overdubbing."

 You can do this with any software that allows you to do multi-track recording, even the free program, Audacity.
 In fact, the below video - an excerpt from our tutorial course, The Newbies Guide To Audio Recording Awesomeness 1: The Basics With Audacity - shows you how to do overdubbing to sing harmony with yourself, even with no budget for gear (maybe $5.00 for a PC microphone to get started):

 That demo was just 4 versions of you.
 If you want to do what Sam Smith did, it isn't very hard at all.
 Just sing like him and sell millions of recordings;-).
 Oh, the harmony thing.
 Yes.
 All you need to do is to follow the instructions in the video...multiplied by 10!